Margarita-Simeonova/Conditional-Statements/README.md

 ########

-8. Lunch break
+8. Lunch break:

 During your lunch break, you want to watch an episode of your favorite series.
 Your task is to write a program that will tell if you have enough time to watch the episode.
 During the break, you have time for lunch and time for relaxation.
 Lunch time will be 1/8 of break time and recess time will be 1/4 of break time.

-Login
+Input&

 3 lines are read from the console:
  1. Name of series - text
- 2. Episode duration - an integer in the range [10… 90]
+ 2. Episode duration - an integer
- 3. Rest duration - an integer in the range [10… 120]
+ 3. Rest duration - an integer

-Exit
+Output:

 Write one line to the console:
  • If there is enough time to watch the episode:

 "You have enough time to watch {series name} and left with {remaining time} minutes free time."

  • If you don't have enough time:

 "You don't have enough time to watch {series name}, you need {necessary time} more minutes."

 Time to round up to the nearest whole number.